 Avoid the stress of traveling, sleeping in a different bed, and overcrowded tourist attractions.

-Enjoy your vacation in your own town with these ideas:
+Enjoy your vacation in your own town with these 11 staycation ideas when travel isn’t possible:

 1. Visit a local museum or art gallery.
 Most people go out of town to visit museums.
 Now is the right time to check out your local offerings.
 If they aren’t open, check out these these virtual museums.